shapeoko/Docs/content/tips.md

 ###Electronics and Mechanicals

 Take a look at the [wiring page](wiring.html) before beginning assembly.
-Depending on the method you decide to employ, you may have to do some wiring as you assemble.
+Depending on the method you decide to employ, you may have to do some preparatory work for the wiring as you assemble.

 The assembly instructions have these two steps separated.
-The first step is for **testing** your electronics.
+The first step is for _testing_ your electronics.
 As noted in the details of that step, it's easier to troubleshoot, and if there's a major problem, you won't have to disassemble the machine.
 It is best to partially disassemble the electronics after testing them in order to mount the motors onto the appropriate motor mount carriage plates.

 ###Tools